Pamir/jvm-dump-usecases/docs/infinite-loop.md

 In this example PID is "1"

-4. Dump call stack of java  process with kill -3:
+4. Dump all call stacks of java  process id 1 with kill -3:
 ```bash
 kill -3 1
 sleep 3